 A biopsy may be done to look for any changes to cells.
-A small sample of tissue from the esophagus is removed to be examined under a microscope.
+A small sample of tissue from the esophagus is removed and sent to a lab for examination by a pathologist.
 The biopsy can look for inflammation, cancer, or other problems.

 Copyright © Nucleus Medical Media, Inc.

-Upper GI is series of x-rays of the upper digestive system.
+Upper GI is a series of x-rays of the upper digestive system.
 A barium solution is used to help make clearer images of the esophagus.
-These images may show hiatal hernias, ulcers, or tightening of the esophagus.
+These images may show a hiatal hernia , ulcers, or an esophageal stricture .

 Manometry can be done in a doctor's office.
 A specialized tube is passed through the mouth into the esophagus.
 The tube can measure the amount of pressure created by muscles throughout the esophagus.